Compounding the Joy of Living. One patient at a time.

 Frequently Asked Questions

-What is a compounding pharmacy and how do they differ from a regular pharmacy?
+What is a compounding pharmacy?
+How does it differ from a regular pharmacy?

-Contrary to some unfortunate misconceptions, compounding pharmacies do not have anything to do with illicit, counterfeit or ‘black-market’ drugs or medications.
-Compounding pharmacies simply create personalized, customized medications and treatments based on qualified prescriber’s orders.
+Traditional compounded drugs are not knock-offs, dupes, or counterfeits.
+Compounding pharmacies simply create personalized, customized medications and treatments based on qualified prescribers’ orders.

 Are compounding pharmacies regulated like regular pharmacies?